tobiasemrich/SchafkopfRL/README.md

 Example training run output of tensorboard (for the linear model)
 <img src="documentation/example_run.png">

-## PIMC Agent (Perfect Information Monte Carlo Agent)
+## PIMC Agent
-Samples opponent hands several times and performs MCTS on each instance.
+Samples opponent hands several times and performs MCTS on each instance (Perfect Information Monte Carlo)

 The basic principle of the PIMC(n, m) Agent is to do n times:
    1. distribute remaining cards (randomly) to opponents